pandrr/cellmate/README.md

 # cellmate
-very simple spread sheet table grid data editor, that can handle lots of data
+very simple spread sheet table grid data editor

+- can handle lots of data
+- no dependencies, vanilla html, no bullshit
+- copy from/to google sheets
+- output data as .csv, js array or json objects

 ![screenshot](cellmate.png)